KiltedCode/khandaria-campaign/sessions/2023/2023-05-24-easy-back-mountain-oven.md

 **detect magic** doesn't see it
 should be there and should be aura from the teleportation circle as well because strong magic not sure of how could do that
-`Belsarin` notices itch in his palm
+`Belsaran` notices itch in his palm
 goes away as leaves peephole
 comes back as goes to door